 Block on Trump's Asylum Ban Upheld by Supreme Court

-So if you're unable to wrest Grandpa's keys from his clutches, are you gonna be on the hook when he plows through a sidewalk full of bystanders?
+So if you cannot take an aging parent’s keys away, are you on the hook when they plow through a sidewalk full of bystanders?

 If you or a loved one has been involved in a serious car accident, you may want to talk to an experienced personal injury attorney about your legal liability and your legal options.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.